 Why would anyone, in their right-mind, adopt an older child?
 Because God calls them to do so.
 Yes, much preparation and training is needed in advance, and the resources for doing that are much greater today than ever before.
 God equips those He calls, but commitment to receiving and perseverance for that equipping is vital.

 Trust-based Relational Interventions (TBRI) works miracles with children from the “hard places”, but simply reading a book, like The Connected Child and trying only a few of these tools, briefly, will not produce lasting impact.
 The outcomes parents desire to attain, brought about by a heart change accessed by a brain that feels safe, will require them to be mindful of their own behaviors and why they behave the way they do.
 Recognizing their own need for a heart change will grant parents the ability to begin to meet the great needs of their child(ren), adopted and biological.
 AND it will require a paradigm shift in parents’ old way of thinking relating to raising a child, which most often employs behavior modification, a system designed to control behaviors based on rewards and punishments.
 However, reaching a child’s heart is based on a relationship built on mutual trust in an environment of balanced structure and nurture that produces a heart that desires to behave, not one that is forced.
-Once parents understand their God-given responsibility is to parent their child’s heart, not their behaviors, life-changing behaviors can occur for both parents and children.
 The National Center for Biblical Parenting offers a vast library of resources for families desiring to utilize the relational-approach to parenting, one designed by God.

 Back to the topic of this blog-post.